ukaraoz/MtbGenomicsWorkshop/docs/source/material/day3/merge_snvs_from_vcf.rst

 ----------------------------------------------------------------------------------------
 Separating *SNVs* and *indels* and filtering *SNVs* within highly repetitive regions
 ----------------------------------------------------------------------------------------
 First, we will need to get rid of the indels (insertion/deletion).
 As you've heard during the lecture, read mappers donot do a particularly good job with indels.
-Any called indel by any mapper, you should be very suspicious off.
+Any called indel by any mapper, you should be very suspicious of.
 We want to remove them for phylogenetic analysis -we should already have lots of variation to infer phylogeny- as they will bias the phylogenetic inference.
 In the next step, we will use ``vcftools`` to make 2 separate ``vcf`` files, one that contains only SNVs and the other indels.
 Concurrently, we will also remove any variant that sits within a highly repetitive region.
 Next, a few words on why we want to do this, particularly in analyzing *M. tuberculosis* genomes.

-.. note:: Repetitive regions in *M. tuberculosis* genome A significant portion of the genome of *Mycobacterium tuberculosis* contains highly repetitive regions (every microbial genome will have some level of tandem and more complex repetitive regions, regions with low sequence complexity).
+.. note:: **Repetitive regions in *M. tuberculosis* genome:** A significant portion of the genome of *Mycobacterium tuberculosis* contains highly repetitive regions (every microbial genome will have some level of tandem and more complex repetitive regions, regions with low sequence complexity).
 Short-read sequencing isn't sufficient to make accurate SNV calls within these regions.
 Therefore we want to remove these regions from further analysis as they will confuse downstream phylogenetic analysis.
 We have precalculated the repetitive regions, which is provided in the ``Mtb_repeats.bed`` file in ``bed`` format. `bed <https://uswest.ensembl.org/info/website/upload/bed.html>`_ is a file format used to specify genomic intervals.
  Overall, the total length of repetitive regions specified in ``Mtb_repeats.bed`` is ~572 Kb (~13% of the genome).
 The majority of these regions (~10% of the genome) belong to two large unrelaed gene families (PE and PPE families) clustered in the genome.
 They code for glycine-rich proteins that are often based on multiple copies of the polymorphic repetitive sequences referred to as PGRSs **r**\ e\ **s**\ tructured **t**\ ext. (**P**olymorphic guanine cytosine–rich (GC-rich) repetitive sequences).
 Despite their prominence in the genome, we almost know nothing about the biological significance of these regions.

 Run ``vcftools`` to separate SNVs/indels and filter repetitive regions: